 Relevant identified uses of the substance or mixture and uses advised against

-Relevant identified uses Tranquiliser, pre-anaesthetic medication for horses, cattle, sheep and pigs.
+Relevant identified uses Non-steroidal analgesic and anti-inflammatory agent for horses and cattle.
 To be used as directed on product label.

 Details of the supplier of the safety data sheet